- Should I take a multi-vitamin?

 For more information about healthy serving sizes onto the following websites:

 If you need some help planning a healthy diet contact our nutritionist Karin Palmer, RD, LD, CDE.
 We offer this service to our students.
-You can make an appointment with her by contacting the student health center at 216-397-4349, or e-mail her at email@example.com.
+You can make an appointment with her by contacting the Student Health and Wellness Center at 216-397-4349, or e-mail her at email@example.com.